CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

   <summary>Privacy / Moderation</summary>

   -  **Local models**: generally no privacy leakage (runs on your machine).
 Only moderation remains (you can choose fine-tuned models to avoid it).
-  -  **Google AI Studio / free-tier [API](Freellmapi.md)**: privacy isn’t a concern because there’s no private data to protect here (joke).
+  -  **Google AI Studio / free-tier [API](Freellmapi.md)**: privacy isn’t a concern because there’s no private at all (lol).
 Google states free-tier data may be used for training; there’s no opt-out.
   -  **Paid APIs**: true E2EE is not feasible yet.
 TEE/Confidential Computing (CC-ON) depends on the cloud provider.
       - Most providers offer transport + at-rest encryption; plaintext is visible server-side.
 They promise to protect and regularly delete your data, and provide opt-out from training.
       - Moderation exists.
 Newer models are typically stricter (more advanced safety).
 Official APIs are usually stricter than third-party hosts.